COUNTER ARGUMENTATION

 Noam Chomsky, [Discussion on Putnam’s Comments], 1979.[1]

-By refuting you, I’m refuting not just any philosopher, but a Master – and therefore, a fortiori, all the philosophers who are opposed to my views.
+By refuting you, I’m not refuting just any philosopher, but a Master – and therefore, a fortiori, all the philosophers who oppose to my views.

 S. Politeness; Ignorance; Paradoxes.